innovationinsoftware/docker-k8s-kickstart/labs/helm/index.md

 mariadb-4.4.2.tgz
 ```

-** Step 2:** Now that we have downloaded the dependent chart, create a new release.
+**Step 2:** Now that we have downloaded the dependant chart, create a new release.

 `helm install --name counter charts/counter`